gutscdav000/Projects/crypto-analysis/README.md

   and try restarting your jupyter notebook, I've found that in most cases this fixes the issue.
 I think most of the time it is the plotly library being dodgy, but I have found instances where it was quandl.
 If you want to try installing just plotly and restarting the jupyter notebook this might save you a little time.

+- crypto_data_vizualization.py only exists so that you may read the code after you clone it to your local machine and before you have the software dependencies taken care of.
+Github is really nice and can support jupyter notebooks, but your local machine may not know how to open a .ipynb file